dracut.cmdline(7) — Linux manual page

 The system will retrieve a compressed filesystem image,

-extract it to /run/initramfs/fsimg/rootfs.img, connect it to
+extract it to /run/initramfs/fsimg/rootfs.img, connect it to a

-at /dev/mapper/live-rw, and mount that as a writable volume
+/dev/mapper/live-rw, and mount that as a writable volume at /.

-root filesystem changes between boots with this option.
+filesystem changes between boots with this option.

 The filesystem structure is expected to be: